ashikibrahim07/bulb-toggle/README.md

 ## Description

-- This project implements a simple HTML/CSS/JavaScript solution to toggle the state of a light bulb image between on and off.
+- This project implements a simple HTML/CSS/JavaScript code to toggle the state of a light bulb image between on and off.
 When the user clicks on the light bulb image, it switches between displaying an illuminated bulb and a turned-off bulb.
 - I am in the process of uploading my old small projects to GitHub, and this is one of them.
 ## Features